CyranoB/readability-python/memory-bank/techContext.md

 ### Core Technologies

-1. **Python 3.6+**: The library is implemented in Python 3.6+ to ensure compatibility with modern Python projects.
+1. **Python 3.8+**: The library is implemented in Python 3.8+ to ensure compatibility with modern Python projects while leveraging newer language features.
 2. **BeautifulSoup4**: Used for HTML parsing and DOM manipulation, with the lxml parser for performance.
 3. **lxml**: Used as the HTML parser backend for BeautifulSoup.
 4. **python-dateutil**: Used for parsing and handling dates in metadata extraction.